Kym Bonython: Early life

-Hugh Reskymer "Kym" Bonython was born on 15 September 1920 in Adelaide, South Australia, the youngest child of Sir John Lavington Bonython and his second wife Lady Jean Bonython, née Constance Jean Warren.
+Hugh Reskymer "Kym" Bonython was born on 15 September 1920 in Adelaide, South Australia, the youngest child of Sir John Lavington Bonython and his second wife Jean Lady Bonython, née Constance Jean Warren.
 (Sir John's first wife died in childbirth, aged 26).
 He was named "Hugh Reskymer Bonython" after an ancestor who had served as High Sheriff of Cornwall in 1619.
 Both his father, John Lavington Bonython, and his grandfather, John Langdon Bonython, had been (among other things) editors of daily Adelaide newspaper The Advertiser.
 His father had also served as a councillor, alderman, Mayor and Lord Mayor of the City of Adelaide.
 Kym was the youngest of six children; he had one half-brother (John Langdon Bonython (1905–1992)), two half-sisters (Lady Betty Wilson and Ada Heath), a brother (Charles Warren Bonython) and a sister (Katherine Verco).

-War pilot
+Wartime pilot

 Bonython attended St Peter's College, Adelaide, and upon completion entered into accountancy on the recommendation of his older half-brother John.
 The Second World War interrupted this: in 1940 he began training as a pilot for the Royal Australian Air Force (RAAF).
 Bonython served in the (then) Netherlands East Indies and New Guinea, experiencing several "death defying" near misses.
 He was in hospital in Darwin (with dengue fever) during the 1942 bombing - he had just evacuated and taken cover when the ward he had been in took a direct hit.
 During his time with the RAAF, Bonython filled the roles of aircraft captain in 1941, and chief flying instructor with the rank of squadron leader in 1943.